swfiua/80days/posts/bermuda-3-bahamas-0.rst

 highlights, and the first many of us knew about the game was via a banner that was put out on the TV station.

-As a long suffering supporter of the `mighty blades`_ I have rarely been in the position of being able to go to a game, already 5-0 up.
+As a long suffering supporter of the `Mighty Blades`_ I have rarely been in the position of being able to go to a game, already 5-0 up.
 I have also never been to a World Cup game before.